AtlassianPS/ConfluencePS/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- The following code snip is a recommendation.
 You can just paste the output here. -->

 > ```powershell
-> Get-Module AtlassianPS.Configuration -ListAvailable | Select Name, Version
+> Get-Module ConfluencePS -ListAvailable | Select Name, Version
 > $PSVersionTable
 > ```